 For example, you’ll get alerts when links break or products are out of stock.
 And all Amazon data gets updated every 24 hours (without needing API keys).

-Turning an Amazon URL into an affiliate link is as simple as copy and pasting.
-Copy the Amazon URL into your dashboard, and Lasso creates your affiliate link.
+Turning an Amazon URL into an affiliate link is as simple as copying and pasting.
+First, paste the Amazon URL into your dashboard, then click “Add Link.”

-Then, Lasso adds a piece of shortcode to your post, and your product display will appear.
+Then, Lasso adds a piece of shortcode, and your product display will appear.

 Whether you’re blogging or an e-commerce store owner, you can replicate a successful Amazon affiliate website by following the above steps.